NCI-CGR/GwasQcPipeline/docs/index.rst

 Module Reference
 ----------------

-In this section we descbie technical details about each module and all of the assoicated file types.
+In this section we describe technical details about each module and all of the associated file types.

 Developer Documentation
 -----------------------